jenperson/tt-tutorial/operations/dispatch_overhead.md

 ### Optimization Tip:
 - If multiple cores share the same RTAs, consider multicasting.
 Multicasting increases dispatch cycles but reduces NoC bandwidth usage.
 - Unique RTAs use fewer dispatch cycles but higher bandwidth.
-- Decide based on your scenario whether unique or common RTAs are optimal.
+- Decide based on your scenario whether unique or common RTAs are optimal.For example, adding a single unique RTA to a set of unique RTAs may very well be "free".

 ## RTAs vs Kernel Groups

-One common pattern is to use runtime arguments (RTAs) to allow local cores to decide which execution path to follow.
+One common pattern is to use runtime arguments (RTAs) to allow cores to decide which execution path to follow.
 This replaces compile-time decisions (which require unique kernel binaries) with dynamic decisions at runtime.
 For example, if you have a ~2K kernel binary and add an RTA so the same binary can be reused across many cores, and the binary size only increases slightly (e.g., 2K → 2.1K), then that's a great tradeoff.
-However, if you're using a large monolithic "god kernel" that is already 8K, the benefits of adding RTAs may not outweigh the costs.
+However, if you generate a large monolithic "god kernel", the cost of dispatching the kernel and making the runtime decisions of what to execute within the kernel may outweigh the cost of using multiple smaller kernels.

 ### RTAs